-Dr. Jordan offers an 18 – 24 month Post-Doctoral Residency program.
+Dr. Jordan offers an 12 month Post-Doctoral Residency program.
 During this time you will learn the essential skills to build and maintain a private fee-for-service practice.
 Dr. Jordan will provide weekly consultation on your cases as well as share her skills in practice building and networking.
 The residency is designed to help you enrich your understanding of psychodynamic theory, attachment research and the neurobiology of psychotherapy through recommended readings, training videos and workshops.

 If you are interested in discussing additional details about the Post-Doctoral Residency training program, please email Dr. Jordan a copy of your current vitae and a letter of interest describing your professional goals.
 Positions are available on a year-round basis, space permitting.

+Post-doctoral residents are expected to work 40 hours/week.
+This can be a combination of face-to-face client care as well as marketing, practice management and training.
 Post-doctoral residents wanting to be trained in the Psychobiological Approach to Couples Therapy are required to attend the Level 1 PACT training during their post-doctoral year.
 These trainings are provided by the PACT Institute under the direction of Dr. Stan Tatkin.